Dickies Logo

 What is Dickies?

-Dickies is a well-known brand of specialized clothing, supplying not only the USA but many countries worldwide.
+Dickies is a well-known brand of specialized clothing, supplying not only the USA but also many countries worldwide.
 Its range includes uniforms for workers in the medical, agricultural, automotive, hospitality, construction, and other sectors.
-Recently, it has also been involved in the release of capsule collections.
+Recently, it has also been involved in releasing capsule collections.
 The trademark belongs to the Williamson-Dickie Mfg.
 Co. sewing enterprise, founded in 1922 by cousins C. N. Williamson and E. E. “Colonel” Dickie.
 Its headquarters are located in Fort Worth, Texas.
 There are also several additional offices in different regions of the world, as it has become an international company, present in over 100 countries.

 1920 – 1930s